Humorous Poems

-A diverse collection of Paul Curtis' humorous poetry on subjects ranging from the sex life of the giant panda to silver surfing.
+A diverse collection of Paul Curtis' humorous poetry on subjects ranging from the sex life of the giant panda to silver surfing, from beer to the fear of exotic creature.

 A funny poem offering sage advice about how to identify those creatures which are best avoided.